Ordered Counterfactual Explanation by Mixed-Integer Linear Optimization: Introduction

 \subsection{Related Work}

-The existing CE methods can be categorized into gradient-based~\cite{Wachter:HJLT2018,Moore:PRICAI2019}, autoencoder~\cite{Dhurandhar:NIPS2018,Mahajan:NIPSWS2019}, SAT~\cite{Karimi:AISTATS2020}, or mixed-integer linear optimization (MILO)~\cite{Cui:KDD2015,Ustun:FAT*2019,Russell:FAT*2019,Kanamori:IJCAI2020}.
+The existing CE methods can be categorized into gradient-based~\cite{Wachter:HJLT2018,Moore:PRICAI2019,Karimi:NIPS2020}, autoencoder~\cite{Dhurandhar:NIPS2018,Mahajan:NIPSWS2019}, SAT~\cite{Karimi:AISTATS2020}, or mixed-integer linear optimization (MILO)~\cite{Cui:KDD2015,Ustun:FAT*2019,Russell:FAT*2019,Kanamori:IJCAI2020}.
 Since our cost function is non-differentiable due to the discrete nature of a permutation $\sigma$ over features, we focus on MILO-based methods, which can directly handle such functions.

 Most of CE methods provide only a perturbation vector as an action.
-To the best of our knowledge, FACE~\cite{Poyiadzi:AIES2020} is the only exception that considers a sequence of actions, which provides a sequence of training instances as a path from a given instance to the target instances in a neighborhood graph.
+To the best of our knowledge, FACE~\cite{Poyiadzi:AIES2020} and OAS~\cite{Ramakrishnan:AAAI2020} are the only exceptions that consider a sequence of actions.
+FACE provides a sequence of training instances as a path from a given instance to the target instances in a neighborhood graph.
 However, FACE does not take into account feature interaction and not determine the execution order of features.

-Similarly, classical planning in AI searches a sequence of actions from a given initial state to goal states~\cite{Nau:2004:Planning}.
-There, the costs of candidate actions are static and irrelevant to their order, while in OrdCE, the costs depend on the previously chosen actions due to their interaction.
-As another related work, \cite{Bertsimas:arxiv2019} studied how to determine an order of features to improve explainability in linear regression.
+On the other hands, OAS provides a sequence of actions, which is related to classical planning~\cite{Nau:2004:Planning}.
+There, the costs of candidate actions are static and irrelevant to their order, while in OrdCE, the costs dynamically depend on the previously chosen actions due to their interaction.
+It is also noteworthy that \cite{Bertsimas:arxiv2019} studied how to determine an order of features to improve explainability in linear regression.